 A sunset cruise was awesome because we got to experience the magic of sunset, then watch Budapest transform into a twinkling city of gold!

 Walk Along the Danube at Night in Budapest

-Because many of the city’s main attractions lie along the riverbank, it should come as no shocker that THE best way to enjoy Budapest at night is to take a stroll along the Danube.
-Not only do the buildings light up, but the entire river glows as the lights reflect on the water.
+Because many of the city’s main attractions lie along the Danube, it should come as no shocker that THE best way to enjoy Budapest at night is to take a stroll along the river front.
+Not only do the Budapest buildings along the Danube light up, but the entire river glows as the lights reflect on the water.
 It’s truly GLAMOROUS!